People of Colour Affinity Network

 The CIS Ontario People of Colour Affinity Network provides an opportunity to learn together, reflect on ways to be supportive of one another, and to be together as a community to begin dialogue that can lead to actionable change.

-In addition to emailed invitations to join meetings, members of the People of Colour Affinity Network are also invited you to access the People of Colour Affinity Network dashboard on the CIS Ontario member portal.
-This online resource includes discussion boards, links and announcements about upcoming meetings and events.
+In addition to emailed invitations to join meetings, members of the People of Colour Affinity Network are also invited to access the People of Colour Affinity Network Hub within CISO Connect, our member community platform.